jianhong/hicar_tools/docs/output.md

 ## Differential analysis

-Differential analysis for the TADs and loops by [baySeq](https://pubmed.ncbi.nlm.nih.gov/20698981/).
+Differential analysis for the TADs and loops by [edgeR](https://pubmed.ncbi.nlm.nih.gov/19910308/).
 The input counts are filtered counts dumped by pairtools for each samples.
 The differential analysis is done for validated TADs and loops by MAPs.
+Annotation is done by [ChIPpeakAnno](https://pubmed.ncbi.nlm.nih.gov/20459804/) for the overlap features (gene level) or nearest features.

 **Output files:**